3901-5-09 Agent licensing and appointments.

 (3) If the applicant’s home state does not issue nonresident insurance agent licenses to residents of this state, then the applicant must complete any licensing requirements that are imposed upon residents of this state.

-(4) A nonresident license shall be deemed issued on the date it is processed and approved by the department.
+(4) A nonresident license shall be deemed issued on the date the application is approved by the superintendent.

-(6) An agent must report to the department all demographic changes (i.e. name, resident address, business address, mailing address, etc.) within 30 days of the change.
+(7) An agent must report to the superintendent all demographic changes (i.e. name, resident address, business address, mailing address, email address, etc.) within thirty days of the change.

-(7) A nonresident must maintain an active resident license in another state in order to maintain his nonresident Ohio license.
+(8) A nonresident must maintain an active resident license in another state in order to maintain the nonresident Ohio license.
 Failure to maintain an active resident license is grounds for the revocation of an Ohio non-resident license.
-It is the agent’s responsibility to notify the department of a change in his resident license state.
+It is the agent's responsibility to notify the superintendent of a change in the agent's resident license state.

-(1) A person may obtain a limited lines license for one or more of the lines of insurance specified in paragraph (E)(2) of this rule so long as the following conditions are met:
+(1) A person may obtain a limited lines license for one or more of the lines of insurance specified in paragraph (F)(2) of this rule so long as the following conditions are met:

-(a) The person has submitted a completed application, using a form and means prescribed by the superintendent.
+(a) Submitted a completed application form or other form and means prescribed by the superintendent;

-(c) The applicant is of good reputation and character, is honest and trustworthy, and is otherwise suitable to be licensed.
+(e) The applicant is of good reputation and character, is honest and trustworthy, and is otherwise suitable to be licensed; and

 (2) Limited lines licenses may be issued for the following lines of insurance: